camille-the-eel/word-guess-game/README.md

 * Don't forget to place your global variables and functions above your object.

 - Remember: global variables, then objects, then calls.

-Definitely talk with a TA or your instructor if you get tripped up during this challenge.